Queen's York Rangers (1st American Regiment): The Great War

-Operational history
+History

 North-West Rebellion

 The 12th Battalion of Infantry (York Rangers) mobilized four companies for active service on 10 April 1885.
 The companies served with the York and Simcoe Provisional Battalion in the Alberta Column of the North West Field Force.
 The companies were removed from active service on 24 July 1885.

 First World War

 The 20th Battalion (Central Ontario), CEF was authorized on 7 November 1914 and embarked for Britain on 15 May 1915.
 It disembarked in France on 15 September 1915, where it fought as part of the 4th Canadian Infantry Brigade, 2nd Canadian Division in France and Flanders until the end of the war.
-For much of the war, the commanding officer of the battalion was Lieutenat-Colonel C.H.
+For much of the war, the commanding officer of the battalion was Lieutenant-Colonel C.H.
 Rogers, a descendant of Robert Rogers.
 The battalion performed particularly well at the Battle of the Somme, Vimy Ridge, Hill 70, Passchendaele, and at Amiens and Canal du Nord in 1918.
 Two of its members, Lieutenant Wallace Lloyd Algie and Sergeant Frederick Hobson, were posthumously awarded the Victoria Cross.

 The 20th Battalion was disbanded on 30 August 1920.
 Altogether, 4,310 officers and men had served in the battalion; 843 were killed in action or died of wounds (often having been wounded earlier) and 1,855 were wounded—often several times.
 Some 22 members of the battalion had been taken prisoner during the war with the largest haul being when nine were taken when evacuating casualties at Passchendaele.

 The 35th Battalion, CEF was authorized on 7 November 1914 and embarked for Britain on 16 October 1915.
 The battalion was redesignated the 35th Reserve Battalion, CEF on 9 February 1915, and it provided reinforcements to the Canadian Corps in the field until 4 January 1917 when its personnel were absorbed by the 4th Reserve Battalion, CEF.
 The battalion was disbanded on 8 December 1917.